AbdurRafay-Qureshi/youtube-analysis-tool/README.md

-📊 YouTube Channel Data Analysis Tool
+YouTube Channel Data Analysis Tool 📊
-A comprehensive Python-based tool to extract, analyze, and visualize public data from any YouTube channel using the YouTube Data API v3 and Streamlit.
+A powerful Python and Streamlit-based tool to fetch and visualize public YouTube channel data using the official YouTube Data API v3.
+Gain deep insights into channel performance, audience engagement, and content strategy.

 ✨ Features
-This tool provides a detailed report on a channel's performance, offering insights into content strategy, audience engagement, and overall growth trends.

-📈 Channel Overview: Get a high-level snapshot including total subscribers, views, videos, and lifetime engagement rate.
+📈 Channel Overview: Displays total subscribers, views, videos, and lifetime engagement rate.

-🏆 Top Video Analysis: Instantly identify the top 10 performing videos sorted by views, likes, comments, or engagement rate.
+🏆 Top Video Analysis: Lists the top 10 videos sorted by views, likes, comments, or engagement rate.

-🕒 Performance Over Time: Visualize video view counts over time to spot trends and viral hits.
+🕒 Performance Over Time: Visualizes view counts over time to identify trends and viral hits.

-📅 Upload Schedule Insights: Analyze which days of the week and hours of the day the channel prefers for uploading content.
+📅 Upload Schedule Insights: Analyzes preferred days and hours for video uploads.
 📊 Engagement Analysis:

-Scatter plot to analyze the correlation between video duration and view count.
+Scatter plot showing correlation between video duration and view count.

-Histogram showing the distribution of engagement rates across all videos.
+Histogram of engagement rate distribution across videos.

-📋 Raw Data View: View the entire processed dataset in a clean, sortable table.
+📋 Raw Data View: Presents the processed dataset in a clean, sortable table.

-📥 Data Export: Download the complete video dataset as a CSV file for further analysis.
+📥 Data Export: Download the complete video dataset as a CSV file.

 🚀 Demo
-Here's a look at the final application dashboard, showing the channel overview and top-performing videos.
+Drop a screenshot of your application dashboard here to showcase the channel overview and top-performing videos!

-🛠️ Setup & Installation
+🛠️ Getting Started
-Follow these steps to get the application running on your local machine.
+Follow these steps to set up and run the tool.

-Prerequisites
-Python 3.9 or higher
+Option A: Clone the Repository
+The quickest way to get started: git clone <this-repository-url>
+cd youtube-channel-analysis-tool

+Then, proceed to Step 2: Create a Virtual Environment.
+Option B: Set Up a New Repository
+If you prefer creating a fresh project using GitHub Desktop:

+Create the Repo: Complete the repository setup in GitHub Desktop.
+Add Files: Copy main.py, youtube.py, requirements.txt, and start.bat into the repository's local folder.
+Commit Files: In GitHub Desktop, write a commit message (e.g., "Initial commit") and click "Commit".
+Publish (Optional): Click "Publish repository" to share it on your GitHub profile.

+Now, move to the setup steps below.

+⚙️ Setup & Installation
+Step 1: Obtain a YouTube API Key
-A YouTube Data API v3 Key.
-You can obtain one from the Google Cloud Console.
+You’ll need a YouTube Data API v3 Key from the Google Cloud Console.

-Step 1: Clone the Repository
-Open your terminal or command prompt and clone this repository:

-git clone <your-repository-url>
-cd <repository-folder-name>

 Step 2: Create a Virtual Environment
-It's highly recommended to use a virtual environment to keep project dependencies isolated.
+Keep your Python environment clean by creating a virtual environment:

-On Windows:
+Windows:
 python -m venv venv
 venv\Scripts\activate

-On macOS / Linux:
+macOS/Linux:
 python3 -m venv venv
 source venv/bin/activate

 Step 3: Install Dependencies
-Install all the required Python libraries using the requirements.txt file.

-pip install -r requirements.txt
+With the virtual environment active, install the required libraries: pip install -r requirements.txt

 ▶️ Running the Application
-Once the setup is complete, you can launch the Streamlit application with a single command:
+Launch the app in one of two ways:

-streamlit run main.py
+Command Line: Run the following command to start the app on localhost: streamlit run main.py

-Your web browser should automatically open with the application running.
+Your browser will open with the application ready to use.

-For Windows Users:
-A start.bat file is included for convenience.
-Simply double-click it to activate the virtual environment and run the app automatically.
+Windows One-Click Start: Double-click the start.bat file to automatically activate the virtual environment and launch the app on localhost.

 ⚙️ How to Use

-Enter API Key: Paste your YouTube Data API v3 key into the first input box in the sidebar.
+Enter API Key: Paste your YouTube Data API v3 key into the sidebar.

-Enter Channel Identifier: Paste the URL, Channel ID, or Username of the YouTube channel you want to analyze.
+Enter Channel Identifier: Input the channel URL, Channel ID, or Username.

-Analyze: Click the "Analyze Channel" button and wait for the magic to happen!
+Analyze: Click "Analyze Channel" to generate the report.

 📂 File Structure
-The project is organized into two main Python files for clarity and separation of concerns:

-youtube.py: The backend logic.
-This module handles all interactions with the YouTube Data API, including fetching, cleaning, and processing the data.

-main.py: The Streamlit frontend.
-This module builds the user interface, creates the plots, and displays the final analysis.

-Feel free to fork this repository, open issues, and submit pull requests.
-Contributions are welcome!# youtube-analysis-tool Here you go.
-Short, sweet, and to the point.
-Slap this in the description box:  A data analysis tool built with Python and Streamlit that fetches and visualizes public data from any YouTube channel via the official API v3.
+youtube.py: Handles YouTube API communication and backend logic. main.py: Builds the Streamlit frontend and visualizations. requirements.txt: Lists all required Python libraries. start.bat: Convenience script for Windows users to run the app.

+🤝 Contributing
+Contributions are welcome!
+Feel free to:

+Fork this repository.
+Open issues for bugs or suggestions.
+Submit pull requests with improvements.

+📜 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.